fadhillahramadhan/javancompanytest/README.md

 Edit .env file with appropriate credential for your database server.
 Just edit these two parameter(DB_USERNAME, DB_PASSWORD).

-Then create a database named "products" and then do a database migration using this command:
+Then create a database named "families" and then do a database migration using this command:

 php artisan migrate